The Seinfeld Chronicles

 "The Seinfeld Chronicles" (also known as "Good News, Bad News", "Pilot", "The Premiere", or simply "Seinfeld") is the pilot episode of the American sitcom Seinfeld, which first aired on NBC on July 5, 1989.

-The first of the 180 Seinfeld episodes was written by show creators Larry David and Jerry Seinfeld and directed by Art Wolff.
-It revolves around a fictionalized version of Seinfeld, who is unsure about the romantic intentions of a woman he met, and frets about the meaning of her signals with his best friend George (Jason Alexander) and neighbor Kessler (Michael Richards, whose character was later renamed "Kramer").
+The first of the 180 Seinfeld episodes, it was written by show creators Larry David and Jerry Seinfeld and directed by Art Wolff.
+It introduces three of the show's main cast: the fictionalized version of Seinfeld; his best friend George (Jason Alexander); and neighbor "Kessler", soon to be renamed Kramer (Michael Richards).
+In this episode, a woman calls on Jerry while she is in town, and George tries to read between the lines before she arrives.